acedmicabhishek/SusHeld/README.md

 # SusHeld
-A tool to manage or stop Suspend let say your going afk but dont want suspend to happen you run this little program which will take very less power and keep your system alive
+A tool to manage or stop Suspend.

+let say your going afk but dont want suspend to happen, you run this little program which will take very less power and keep your system alive